Game Preview: Iowa Wild at San Diego Gulls

 TEAM NOTES

-FAVORABLE MATCHUP: Iowa has finished with a .500 record or better against San Diego for four consecutive seasons...
-The Wild and Gulls did not play in 2020-21....
-Iowa has won three games in back-to-back season series
+EXTRA SESSION STATS: Friday's 3-2 shootout loss to San Diego marked just the fourth time this season Iowa required overtime or a shootout to decide a game...
+The Wild had played eight overtime and shootout contests by Jan.
+13, 2023...
+Iowa finished 6-6 in overtime games and 4-5 in shootouts last season...
+The Wild have one overtime loss, two shootout losses, and one shootout win this season

 FOUR OR MORE: Iowa is 4-0-0-0 when four or more players score in a game...
-The Wild have not had four players score in a contest for 12 consecutive games
+The Wild have not had four players score in a contest for 13 consecutive games...
+Iowa has had one or two goal scorers in six games in a row

-FIRST GOALS: Iowa has allowed the first goal in five games in a row...
-The Wild have conceded the first goal in 22 contests (3-17-1-1)

-SPECIAL TEAMS STATS: Iowa has received four or more power plays in 10 consecutive games...
-Iowa's opponents have scored on the man advantage in 11 of the last 12 games
+SPECIAL TEAMS STATS: Iowa has received four or more power plays in 11 consecutive games

 BEHIND THE BENCH